threeport/threeport/docs/docs/concepts/application-orchestration.md

 inelegant as complexity scales up - as it inevitably does when the realities of production hit and as requirements for your software accumulate.

-## Software Delivery Orchestration with Threeport
+## Threeport

+This section dives deeper into the approach taken with Threeport in juxtaposition with CD and GitOps.

 In contrast to config languages and templating languages, general purpose programming languages like Java, Python and Go are designed to